The Voyage to South Georgia.

 Though they had some garrison from the harsh environment, they had no hope of being rescued, from Elephant Island.
 The isolated outcrop was nowhere near any shipping lanes, and no-one knew they were there.
 They would have to save themselves.
 Shackleton deliberated with Wild and Worsley, and it was decided that another boat journey was their only option.
 South Georgia, which lay 800 miles away, was the chosen destination, as the voyagers could harness the persistent north westerly winds.
 Though the Falkland Islands lay 300 miles closer to them, they would have had to sail directly into those winds, which effectively ruled it out as a feasible option.

-This was not a journey that could be undertaken by all 28 men, when all was considered.
+This was not a journey that could be undertaken by all 28 men, when everything was considered.
 Firstly, all of the boats were simply not up to such a journey, through one of the most turbulent expanses of ocean on the planet.
 Secondly, they did not possess enough food to sustain such a number, over such a distance.
-And most crucially many of the men were undisputedly unfit for the task ahead.
-It was settled upon that six men would sail, whilst 22 remained behind, to survive on rations, and hopefully supplement their diets, with a few fresh kills.
+Thirdly and most crucially, many of the men were undisputedly unfit for the task ahead.
+It was settled upon that six men would sail, whilst 22 remained behind, to survive on rations, and hopefully supplement their diets, with a few fresh kills of seal.
 The largest of the boats, the James Caird, was the obvious choice of vessel.